Moonspine/faux-analog-clock/README.md

-# faux-analog-clock
+# Faux Analog Clock
 An analog clock composed entirely of LEDs

 The build should be fairly self-explanatory.
-A KiCad 6 schematic and board layout are included in `Board\` Additionally, `Board\Faux Analog Clock Gerber.zip` is a ready-to-go Gerber plot of the board which can be sent directly to the PCB manufacturer of your choice.
+A KiCad 6 schematic and board layout are included in `Board\`
+Additionally, `Board\Faux Analog Clock Gerber.zip` is a ready-to-go Gerber plot of the board which can be sent directly to the PCB manufacturer of your choice.
 LED resistor values are mere suggetions, and you should experiment on a breadboard to see what works well with your chosen LEDs.

 # Using the menu

 Press "Select" or "Enter" to enter the menu.
 Subsequent presses of "Select" will advance to different menu options.
 Pressing "Enter" will choose a menu option (either changing a setting or opening a submenu.)
 Pressing and holding "Select" for the amount of time defined by MENU_BACK_BUTTON_LONG_PRESS_MS will return to the previous menu (or close the menu if at the top menu.)
 If no buttons are pressed for MENU_TIMEOUT_MS milliseconds, the menu will close on its own.